 In the lead from the early moments of each of her races on Tuesday, Hagstroem - who also won the silver medal in the ladies’ cross-country free on Saturday (13 February) - revealed that this was not always the case.
 “Normally, I wouldn’t say that my starts are my strength.
 Last year my start wasn’t good at all, so I’m happy with this,” she said.

 Russia’s Yuliya Petrova finished 2.4 seconds behind Hagstroem to claim the silver medal in 3:21.95, while Martine Engebretsen of Norway took the bronze in 3:22.82.

 The men’s final came down to a nail-biting finish, with Thomas Helland Larsen of Norway winning in 2:55.39, with Republic of Korea’s Magnus Kim coming in 0.33 seconds behind in 2:55.72 to take the silver medal.
 Another Norwegian, Vebjoern Hegdal, fnished in third place, in 2:56.49.

-Republic of Korea's Magnus Kim (left, with silver medal), is joined on the podium by Norwegian pair Thomas Helland Larsen (gold) and Vebjoern Hegdal (bronze).
-Photo: YIS / IOC Thomas Lovelock
+Republic of Korea's Magnus Kim (Silver), is joined on the podium by Norwegian pair Thomas Helland Larsen (Gold) and Vebjoern Hegdal (Bronze)

 “In the final it was full steam from the start, I just managed to catch up with him before the last hill and it ended in a sprint,” said Larsen.